PortSwigger/multi-totp-authenticator/README.md

 Give your TOTP a name!
 This will allow you to distinguish it from other TOTPs in the list.

 #### Secret
-This is where you will enter in the Base32-encoded secret of your TOTP.
+This is where you will enter in the Base 32-encoded secret of your TOTP.
 Typically, the secret will be in the form `A2B3 C4D5 E6F7 GHIJ KLMN OPQR STUV WXYZ`.
+The extension uses the Base 32 encoding described in [Section 6 of RFC4648](https://datatracker.ietf.org/doc/html/rfc4648#section-6), which includes the uppercase letters A-Z and digits 2-7.

 #### Duration
 This is how long each TOTP lasts for, in seconds.
-This will almost always be `30`, but some applications may use values such as `60`.
+This will almost always be 30, but some applications may use values such as `60`.

 #### Code Length
 This is the number of digits of the TOTP code to generate.
-This will almost always be `6`, returning a code in the form of `123 456`.
-However, some applications may use values such as `8`.
+This will almost always be 6, returning a code in the form of `123 456`.
+However, some applications may use values such as 8.

 #### Algorithm
 This allows you to select the hashing algorithm that the application expects.
-This will almost always be `SHA-1`, which uses the HMAC-SHA-1 hash function.
-Some applications may use `SHA-256` or `SHA-512` hashing instead.
+This will almost always be SHA-1, which uses the HMAC-SHA-1 hash function.
+Some applications may use SHA-256 or SHA-512 hashing instead.

 ### Scanning QR Codes
 QR codes can be used to automatically populate the values detailed in [Adding a code](#adding-a-code).
 There are two ways to use QR codes.